Calling All Aries: Here’s How to Use Your Astrological Traits to Make Money

 It’s easier to take the next big leap if you clear the clutter from your life first.

 Use these apps to make extra money cleaning out your closet:

 Letgo — You can sell nearly anything through this app.
 Just snap a photo of your item, and set up a listing in about 30 seconds.
 Letgo is 100% free to use.

 Bookscouter — Hoarding old textbooks?
 Someone will probably pay you for them!
 Just search the book’s ISBN on Bookscouter, and the site will connect you with more than 25 of the best-paying and most reputable online buyback companies.

 Decluttr — Clear out your old DVDs, Blu-rays, CDs and video games with this app.
 Scan the barcode with your phone, and Decluttr will make you an offer.
 It’ll send you a shipping label, so you can ship everything free.
-Plus, enter PENNY10 at checkout to get an extra 10% for your trade-ins!
+Plus, enter PENNY5 at checkout to get an extra $5 on your trade-ins!

 4. Driven: You Set Ambitious Goals

 You’re hardworking and action-oriented.
 When you set your mind to something, you’ll achieve it.